Tarsiciosh/EssentialFeed/README.md

 T) test_validateCache_DoesNotDeleteInvalidCacheAfterSUTInstanceHasBeenDeallocated
 - complete retrieval with an error
 [validate cache command does not delete invalid cache after instance has been deallocated]
-- conbine found and empty cases
+- combine found and empty cases
 [group cases to remove duplication]
 - create extesion for the methods in LocalFeedLoader - func cache [segment functionality into extensions]